 2. Set some ground rules

-Three months from now you will regret not speaking up when your friend has harbored a fugitive without telling you.
-It sounds shocking and unimaginable, but you would be surprised to hear how many people invite friends to live with them without any warning.
+Three months from now, you will regret not speaking up when your friend has harbored a fugitive without telling you.
+It sounds shocking and unimaginable, but you would be surprised to hear how many people invite friends to live with them without warning.
 Set some ground rules with your friends to question what is acceptable and what is not.

 3. Chores and house rules

 Discuss cleaning habits before moving to avoid the awkward “who’s turn is it to do the dishes” conversation.
 Set a schedule or daily reminders to take responsibility for your chores.
 If your friends have discussed house rules, follow them to avoid any problems.

 Money can be a difficult topic for most, but when you have decided to make the move with a friend, it is an important conversation to have.
 Before making the move with friends, discuss what you can afford and how much you are willing to spend.
 Determining what you will do when one party is facing financial difficulty is also a topic to discuss.
 Lay everything out on the table prior to moving, and be very upfront with how much you are willing to invest in this move.

 The kitchen and living room will most likely be a shared living environment.
 Not only will you want to keep your friends happy by keeping the areas clean, but both parties should take inventory of their belongings in these spaces.
 Note the condition and value of your belongings.
 Likewise, you will want to be sure your items fit in the shared space and go well with the layout of your new home.

 6. Decorate together